factor-hmc/book/src/about/tensors/methods.md

 ### Choosing an Implementation Language

 We decided to model our approach off of NumPy, given its prominence as a numerical programming library.
 We had two options for carrying out this project.
 We could either implement the vocabulary in native Factor or implement it in C and use Factor’s foreign function interface to access the C functions.
-This is the procedure used by libraries such as NumPy and SciPy.
+The latter is the procedure used by libraries such as NumPy and SciPy.
 We benchmarked vector operations in Factor against those in C. Unoptimized Factor is much slower than C. However, we found that typed Factor, while still slower, can perform operations faster than unoptimized C code and within an order of magnitude of optimized C.

 ![Factor vs. C](factor_vs_c.png)